 3. NEVER, EVER, fly on the day before and the Sunday after Thanksgiving

-Just in case you have been living under a rock and haven’t heard, these are THE worst travel days in the history of mankind.
-Try to fly on a Tuesday or fly on the actual holiday (this holds true for Thanksgiving, Christmas, and New Year’s Eve and Day), but never fly on the day before or Sunday after Thanksgiving.
+Just in case you missed the memo, these are THE worst travel days in the history of mankind.
+Try to fly on a Tuesday or fly on the actual holiday (this holds true for Thanksgiving, Christmas, and New Year’s Eve and Day), but never fly on the day before Thanksgiving or the Sunday after Thanksgiving.

 4. Have a plan for your day of departure and transportation to the airport